lizmat/articles/5to6-phasers.md

     print $bar;
     # Use of uninitialized value $bar in print...

-In Perl 6 you can do:
+In Perl 6 you can use a `quietly` block:

     # Perl 6
     quietly {